 Answering the key research questions in this theme will transform the design process and result in substantially more efficient and fit-for-purpose naval platform designs.

 Naval Platform Construction - Advanced Materials and Automated Joining Processes

-The research question to be answered within this theme is – how can manufacturing processes be advanced to maximise productivity and build quality?
+The research question answered within this theme was – how can manufacturing processes be advanced to maximise productivity and build quality?

 Solving these research problems will lead to more advanced processes to maximise productivity and quality for manufacturing naval platforms

 Naval Platform Sustainment - Reliability Based Maintenance and Condition-Based Monitoring